Differentiating short gamma-ray bursts progenitors through multi-MeV neutrinos: Neutrinos

 \subsection{Neutrino Oscillation}

-Neutrino oscillation is a phenomenon widely studied since second half of the last century and even nowadays is an active field of research, being the discovery of the neutrino massive properties one of the most important results of the modern physics.
-This phenomenon, in general refers to a quantum effect in which there exists a periodic change between the probability amplitude of an elemental particle created with an eigenstate $\alpha$ and detected with an eigenstate $\beta$, such as, $\alpha\neq\beta$.
+Neutrino oscillation is a phenomenon widely studied since the second half of the last century.
+It even nowadays is an active field of research, being the discovery of the massive neutrino properties one of the most important results of modern physics.
+In general, this phenomenon refers to a quantum effect in which there is a periodic change between the probability amplitude of an elemental particle created with an eigenstate $\alpha$ and detected with an eigenstate $\beta$, such as $\alpha\neq\beta$.
 Thus, we are going to describe the oscillations of thermal neutrinos propagating in a fireball medium \citep[where they are produced;][]{2014MNRAS.437.2187F,2015MNRAS.450.2784F}.
-In this manner, showing up next a summary of neutrino oscillation theory in both, vacuum and the matter is presented .
+So, we show a summary of the neutrino oscillation theory in both vacuum and the matter.